-This Vegan Cream Cheese recipe is infused with a mild tangy flavor and a thick, creamy texture just like the traditional version you love.
-This cashew cream cheese recipe is easy to make with minimal ingredients and will keep you returning for more!
+This vegan cream cheese is infused with a mild tangy flavor and a thick, creamy texture just like the traditional version you love.
+It’s a cashew cream cheese recipe that is easy to make with minimal ingredients and will keep you coming back for more!

 I’ve been making cashew cream for quite a while, years actually.
 It began in 2012 with these cashew cream Stuffed Strawberries.
 I was fascinated at the time with a raw diet, and using cashews to create cream is popular in the raw food community.

 However, the raw version has a consistency that’s too thin.
 I wanted a thick version that could be spread over a bagel.

 - Using cashews adds an irresistibly creamy texture.

 - Adding vegan yogurt means you’re creating a cultured plant-based cream cheese that will have the same tangy flavor as the dairy version.

 - Coconut oil gives this the perfect thick texture that’s spreadable and smooth!